Play Activated Learning

 Carol Stock Kranowitz wrote The Out-of-Sync Child and The Out-of-Sync Child Has Fun.
 With Joye Newman she wrote Growing an In-Sync Child; its sequel, In-Sync Activity Cards; and an activities calendar, A Year of Mini-Moves for the In-Sync Child.

-For more information on Carol’s work, please go to https://in-sync-child.com/
+For more information on Carol’s work, please visit the In-Sync Child website.

 Miriam Beloglovsky is a professor of early childhood education, sought after public speaker, coach, and the co-author of the Loose Parts Inspiring Play award-winning books series, which have created an international phenomenon and have been translated into different languages.